-Remember to keep trailer tongue weight between 10% of the trailer weight or within the trailer tongue load specification recommended by the trailer manufacturer.
-If the tongue load becomes excessive, rearrange the cargo to obtain the proper tongue load.
+Remember to keep trailer tongue weight between 10 - 15% of the trailer weight or within the trailer tongue weight specification recommended by the trailer manufacturer.
+If the tongue weight becomes excessive, rearrange the cargo to obtain the proper tongue weight.
 Do not exceed the maximum tongue weight specification shown in the "Towing load/specification" chart even if the calculated available tongue weight is greater than 15%.
-If the calculated tongue weight is less than 10%, reduce the total trailer weight to match the available tongue weight.
+If the calculated tongue weight is less than 10%, shift the trailer load forward until the trailer tongue weight reaches 10% of the trailer weight.